Vedadiyan/genql/README.md

 When no strategy is specified, GenQL automatically chooses the SCOPED strategy unless the function is considered by default as an aggregate function in SQL.

 ## Backward Navigation
-GenQL by default scopes the select subqueries and 'where exists' clauses to the current row that is being processed.
+GenQL by default scopes the subqueries and 'where exists' clauses to the current row that is being processed.
 However, if this is not a desired behavior, backward navigation can be used to change the scope of the selection.
 This can be simply done by using `<-` operator.
 Each time the `<-` operator is used, the current row is navigated one step backward.

 For example, give the following dataset: